Principal listing and maintenance requirements and procedures

 • The company is seeking to limit the number of shareholders domiciled in a particular country to ensure that it does not become subject to statute or regulation in that jurisdiction and AIM accepts this.

-There are no significant further admission or maintenance requirements applicable to a foreign company not described above.
+There are no significant further admission or maintenance requirements applicable to a foreign company other than described above.